r18693616-source/ChessPilot/README.md

 - **Graphical User Interface (GUI)**: Provides a user-friendly interface instead of terminal-based interaction.
 - **New Feature – ESC Key**: Allows the user to go back and select the playing color again.
 - **New Feature – Castling Support**: Users can now indicate castling rights via a tick mark before each move.
+- **New Feature – Depth Slider**: Users can now choose the depth for Stockfish's analysis via a slider. **Note**: More depth means longer processing time.
+The default depth is set to 15, which is recommended for a good balance between speed and accuracy.

 ---